bids-standard/bids-website/docs/collaboration/governance.md

 BIDS Steering Group.
 This is typically but not limited to being formed for the purpose of advancing the BIDS community, not the standard.
 Each group will appoint 1-2 chairs.
-Members of these groups can have cross appointments in other groups (e.g., BEP Working Group).
+Members of these groups can have cross appointments in other groups (for example, BEP Working Group).
 These groups do not necessarily dissolve after some duration or event, unless stated in their proposal.